pytroll/satpy/doc/source/multiscene.rst

 using pixel based weighting instead of just stacking the scenes on top of each other as described above.
-This can for instance be useful to make a cloud parameter (cover, height, etc) composite combining cloud parameters derived from both geostationary and polar orbiting satellite data over aa given area (for instance at high latitudes where geostatioonary data degrade quickly with latitude and polar data are more frequent) scenes valid close in time to each other.
+This can for instance be useful to make a cloud parameter (cover, height, etc) composite combining cloud parameters derived from both geostationary and polar orbiting satellite data close in time and over a given area.
+This is useful for instance at high latitudes where geostationary data degrade quickly with latitude and polar data are more frequent.

 This weighted blending can be accomplished via the use of the builtin :func:`~functools.partial` function (see `Partial